redconfetti/com.redconfetti/_posts/2025-02-22-cubase-midi-device-setup.md

 ![Cubase Moog Voyager MIDI Device Panel]({{site.assets.url_prefix}}/images/posts/2025-02-22-cubase-midi-devices/cubase-moog-voyager-panel.png "Cubase Moog Voyager MIDI Device Panel")

+## Maximum Sizes

+You can make panels larger than the default size they show up as.
+If you exceed these sizes, the panel will not appear in the menu for the context you're trying to load it for.

+* Strip Panels
+  * 320 Pixel Height
+  * 86 Pixel Width
+* Inspector Panels
+  * 370 Pixel Height
+  * 155 Pixel Width

 ## Other Resources

 It was helpful to get some tips from [Cykong Panel Tips][].